Alice AI (AI model family): History

-In February 2023, Yandex announced that it was working on its own version of the ChatGPT generative neural network while developing a language model from the YaLM (Yet another Language Model) family.
+Yandex has developed a series of open-weights large language models called YaLM (Yet another Language Model).
 The project was tentatively named YaLM 2.0, which was later changed to YandexGPT.

 On May 17, the company unveiled a neural network called YandexGPT (YaGPT) and enabled its virtual assistant Alice to interact with the new language model.

 On June 15, 2023, Yandex added the YandexGPT language model to the image generation application Shedevrum.
 This enabled its users to create fully-fledged posts complete with a title, text, and relevant illustration.

 In July 2023, YandexGPT launched new features enabling businesses to create virtual assistants and chatbots, as well as generate and structure texts.

 On September 7, 2023, Yandex presented a new version of the language model, YandexGPT 2, at the Practical ML Conf.
 Compared to the previous one, the new version is able to perform more types of tasks, and the quality of answers has improved.
 The developers claimed that YandexGPT 2 answered user questions better than the first version in 67% of cases.

 From October 6, 2023, YandexGPT can create short retellings of online Russian-language videos on the Internet.
 It can summarize videos that are from two minutes to four hours long and contain speech.